 On the first day of safety, we remind you to extinguish any lit candles when you leave the room, your house, or go to sleep.
-According to an NFPA study, candles start more than one-third of all home decoration structure fires, and most of those fires occur in December.
-(2)
+According to an NFPA study, candles start more than half of all home decoration structure fires, and most of those fires occur in December.
+(1)

-Did you know that there are more than 25,000 residential fires a year caused by space heaters and more than 200 caused by tree lights and decorations?
-On the second day of safety, we remind you that in order to avoid these tragedies, be sure to unplug all of your lights, decorations, and portable space heaters when not in the same room.
-(3)
+Did you know that local fire departments respond to more than 50,000 fires involving heating equipment (2) and more than 700 caused by decorations each year?
+(3) Be sure to unplug all of your lights, decorations, and portable space heaters when not in the same room.

-Most people don’t realize that cooking fires are the number-one cause of home fires and that, as reported by the NFPA, unattended cooking equipment is a factor in one-third of reported home cooking fires and half of the associated deaths.
-(7) On the sixth day of safety, we remind you to be especially careful when you’re using the stove or cooktop and while frying foods.
+Most people don’t realize that cooking fires are the number one cause of home fires and that, as reported by the NFPA, unattended cooking equipment is a factor in one-third of reported home cooking fires and half of the associated deaths.
+(7) Be especially careful when you’re using the stove or cooktop and while frying foods.
 Always stay in the kitchen—even if you’re baking or roasting—and set a timer to remind yourself to check on cooking food.

 On the eighth day of safety, we remind you that smoke detectors should be tested regularly and the batteries replaced at least once or twice a year.
 Mark your calendar to check your alarm during the holidays.
 A working smoke alarm cuts your risk of home fire death in half.
 (9)

-On average, 230 house fires are caused by Christmas trees each year.
-To prevent this from happening to you, we remind you on the tenth day of safety to exercise caution when placing, decorating, and maintaining either kind of tree.
+On average, more than 200 house fires are caused by Christmas trees each year.
+(12) To prevent this from happening to you, we remind you on the tenth day of safety to exercise caution when placing, decorating, and maintaining either kind of tree.
 Position your tree at least three feet away from a heat source and remember to keep natural trees hydrated.
-(11)
+(13)

 Social media is a great way to share what you and your family are doing for the holidays.
 However, if you are leaving your home for an extended period of time, we remind you on the twelfth day of safety not to put your plans or pictures on social media until after you return.
 You could be unintentionally inviting thieves to break into your house while you’re away.
 Also, keep in mind any federal and local guidelines for COVID-19 when making holiday travel arrangements this year.
 (14)